Community Engagement Specialist Jobs in USA with Visa Sponsorship

 Can I qualify for an O-1 visa as a Community Engagement Specialist?

-The O-1 is possible but requires demonstrating extraordinary ability, which is a high bar for this field.
+The O-1 visa is possible but requires demonstrating extraordinary ability, which is a high bar for this field.
 Published research, nationally recognized awards, leadership of large-scale public programs, or media recognition of your community work could support a case.
-Most community engagement professionals pursue H-1B or, if eligible, the TN visa for Canadians and Mexicans rather than attempting the O-1 route.
+Most community engagement professionals pursue H-1B or, if eligible, the TN visa for Canadians and Mexicans rather than attempting the O-1 visa route.

 What happens to my sponsorship if I change employers in this role?